NethermindEth/Forta-Agents/Alpaca-Finance-Agents/HighShareLP/README.md

   - Type is always set to "Info".
   - The metadata contains:
     - `worker`: Worker's address owning too much shares.
-    - `percent`: Percent of shares owned by the worker.
+    - `workerPercentage`: Percentage of shares owned by the worker.